 - Blaming yourself all the time for all the negative events in life

-- Experiencing severe mood swings leading to problems in relationships
+- Experiencing severe mood swings leads to problems in relationships.

-- Having a pre-occupied mind, always thinking about some event of life
+- Having a pre-occupied mind, always thinking about some event in life

 - Being unable to focus or concentrate on daily activities